Over-the-Counter Hearing Aids Hit Stores Today — Here's What You Need to Know

-This week, the Food and Drug Administration finalized a historic move to make hearing aids more accessible and affordable for those who need them.
+The Food and Drug Administration finalized the historic change in August, in an effort to make hearing aids more accessible and affordable.
 The FDA's new rule goes into effect Oct.
 17 and makes hearing aids available for over-the-counter purchase, with no prescription required.

 "The rule is expected to lower the cost of hearing aids, furthering the Biden-Harris Administration's goal of expanding access to high-quality health care and lowering health care costs for the American public," the FDA said in an official press release.
 "It is designed to assure the safety and effectiveness of OTC hearing aids, while fostering innovation and competition in the hearing aid technology marketplace."